Westlothiana: Skull

 The skull was small compared to the overall body length, and although flattened in both known specimens, many components are visible.
 Components that were initially hidden by the crushing, such as the palate (roof of the mouth), were later revealed by further preparation and X-ray scans.
-The orbits (eye sockets) were quite large, each filled with a sclerotic ring.
+The orbits (eye sockets) were quite large, each filled with a scleral ring.
 The skull was fairly broad, but not as shallow as in more basal tetrapods.
 The teeth are all the same size, unlike the case in many early amniotes which have larger fang-like teeth in the middle of the mouth.
 In addition, they lack "labyrinthodont" internal folding, as with lepospondyls and amniotes, but unlike the case with larger reptiliomorphs.
 However, this trait may be correlated with size, and not necessarily relations.
 The lower jaw was similar to that of amniotes in terms of the pattern of component bones.
 The quadrate bone of the jaw joint is vertical, rather than slanted as in basal reptiliomorphs such as seymouriamorphs and embolomeres.